ietf-tools/bibxml-service/README.rst

 This can be done using Docker without any other dependencies.

-Ensure you have Docker Desktop with Compose V2 enabled, navigate to cloned repository root on your machine and run the following commands::
+Ensure you have Docker Desktop with Compose V2 enabled, navigate to cloned repository root using terminal on your machine and run the following commands::

     docker compose build
     cd docs
     docker compose up

+After that, point your browser to ``localhost:8001`` for further documentation.

+For development convenience, ``docker compose up`` will also watch project for changes and rebuild documentation automatically until you stop the process (e.g. with Ctrl+C).

 .. note:: If you don’t use Docker Desktop,
           you may need to install Compose separately.